cwispy/ispcfg3/README.md

 Please report issues in our HowtoForge thread above.

-This module now requires that you have ISPConfig 3.1 or higher It will no longer work with older versions of ISPConfig
+This module now requires that you have ISPConfig 3.1 or higher.
+It will no longer work with older versions of ISPConfig

 This module is currently undergoing changes and is not